GeoCat/geocat-themes/docs/_sources/workbook/index.rst.txt

 Slide directive
 ---------------

-`slide` directive for additional slides.
+Use `slide` directive for additional slides.

 .. code-block:: rst